brizuela-go/ME-GPT/README.md

 ## 🔳 Introduction

-This is a simple example of how to use the Open AI API and the ElevenLabs API to generate speech to speech and text with the text-davinci-003 model.
+This is a simple example of how to use the Open AI API and the ElevenLabs API to generate speech to speech/text with the text-davinci-003 model.
 The UI/UX was bulit with [Gradio](https://gradio.app/).

 ## 📄 Requirements